Shadow Silence by Yasmine Galenorn

 Deev seemed to sense her resistance because he gave her a little squeeze and backed off.
-“Well, if you need a place, you know you've got one.
-Just keep it in mind in case you don’t like the house and can’t find something suitable by the end of the month.”
+“Well, if you need a place, you have one.
+Just remember that, in case you don’t like the house and can’t find something suitable by the end of the month.”

 Peggin snorted.
 “Sounds like Frith.
 He likes to bring me garter snakes that get in the house.
 Folly’s too lazy.”

 “I love your ferrets.”
-Dr. Divine grinned then.
-He didn’t smile often, but when he did, it was a trickster grin, a heady, sensual smile.
+Dr. Divine grinned.
+He didn’t smile often, but when he did, it was a trickster grin, heady and sensual.

 Bryan let out a laugh.
 “Have you ever let your ferrets visit Kerris’s cats?”
 He slid an arm around me as the conversation eased into a comfortable chat and we wound down from the day.

 I was standing in the field near the lake.
-I recognized that I was dreaming—or rather, that I was out on the astral in my dreams.
+I recognized that I was dreaming—or rather, that I was out on the astral, in my sleep.
 The field was open with no shrubs or trees except for the knee-length grass that whistled in the wind.
-As I stood there, my arms stretched to the moon that rode high in the night, the faint cawing of birds echoed through the air.
+As I stood there, my arms stretched wide to the moon, a faint cawing echoed through the air.

-A murder of crows came winging in, landing around me.
-The vast flock settled, their blue-black feathers shimmering under the silver moonlight.
-They formed a circle, with me at the center.
 And then, I heard it.
-A slow processional filled the night, accompanied by violins and panpipes and the ever-present bodhrans beating the steady rhythm.
+A slow processional filled the night, accompanied by violins and panpipes and the ever-present bodhrans beating a steady rhythm.

 The Crow Man is coming.

-I shivered, exposed and vulnerable in the Dream-Time.
-The ground around me quaked with his footsteps as the giant approached, clouds of blue fire swirling around him.
-An indigo cloak flared around him, the stars reflecting in its folds as he walked.
-A fur shawl encircled his shoulders, and atop his head rested a headdress—a giant crow’s head with eyes that glowed red, and a piercing beak.
-His hair was long and black, falling to his shoulders, and his eyes were slits of white fire.
-In one hand, he carried a wand of silver, with a glowing crystal on top.
+The ground quaked as the giant approached, clouds of blue fire in his wake.
+His indigo cloak flared around him, the stars reflecting in its folds.
+A fur shawl encircled his shoulders, and atop his head rested a headdress—a giant crow’s head with glowing red eyes and a piercing beak.
+His hair fell to his shoulders, long and black, and his eyes were slits of white fire.
+In one hand, he carried a silver wand with a glowing crystal on top.

-I slowly settled to the ground, overwhelmed as I always was by his presence.
-Each time, his power seemed to have grown stronger, perhaps because I was far more attuned to his Mistress than I had been the first time we met.
-Or perhaps, he was just opening himself to me.
-Whatever the case, I just wanted to curl by his feet and stare at his beauty.
+I slowly sank to the ground, overwhelmed by his presence.
+Each time we met, his power seemed to have grown stronger.
+Perhaps I was more attuned to the Morrígan—his mistress.
+Or maybe, he was just opening himself to me.
+Whatever the case, I wanted to curl at his feet and bask in his beauty.

 He did not speak, but held out his hands.
-As I looked into his palms, a mist began to rise, coiling like a serpent.
-It bade me to follow it, and I was flying through the night, the Crow Man by my side.
-He winked at me, but his smile vanished as we spun through the stars.
-Then, without a word, we landed again, by the shores of the lake.
+As I looked into his palms, a mist began to spiral up.
+It bade me to follow, and I did, flying through the night with the Crow Man by my side.
+He winked at me, but his smile vanished as we landed by the shores of the lake.
 The Crow Man pointed to the waves and I gazed out over the dark surface of the water.

 “Come to me.
 I promise you peace of mind.
-You will find joy in my embrace, and all that you’ve ever longed for will be yours.
-Let me give you a taste of my magic."
-Her voice was as silken as smooth brandy, and my first instinct was to answer her call.
+Find joy in my embrace, and all that you’ve ever longed for will be yours.”
+Her voice was smooth as fine brandy, and my first instinct was to answer her call.

-But the Crow Man clasped a hand on my shoulder.
+But the Crow Man clasped my shoulder.
 “Listen to her song, so you will recognize it when you hear it again.
 The words may not be there, but the call is always the same.”

 At that moment, a scream echoed through the clearing.